Program, CCR consultation, 16-18 November 2023

 • Decade of People of African Descent: Colonialism and Forced Displacement

-The UN has declared 2015-2024 the Decade of People of African Decent.
-To mark this, the African Refugee Network (ARN) along with the Overseas Protection and Resettlement (OPR) Working Group are partnering to look at colonialism.
-This is part of the OPR ongoing commitment to looking at the root causes of forced migration.
-Colonialism has deep roots in many places around the world and certainly in Africa.
-While colonialism has many negative impacts over the centuries it has certainly contributed to forced migration both internally and outside of the continent of Africa.
-We want to look at the impact colonialism has had on forced migration of Africans, how colonialism continues today, and explore how we can address the impacts of colonialism.
+To mark this, the African Refugee Network (ARN) and the OPR WG are collaborating to look at colonialism and its impact on Canada’s immigrant system.
+This is part of the OPR's ongoing commitment to looking at the root causes of forced migration.
+Colonialism has deep roots in many places worldwide and indeed in Africa.
+While colonialism has had many negative impacts over the centuries, it has undoubtedly contributed to forced migration both internally and outside of the continent of Africa.
+We want to look at the impact colonialism has had on the forced migration of Africans, how colonialism continues today, and explore how we can address both the legacy of colonialism and its continued impact on the Canadian immigration process.

 Organized by: OPR